Jianxun/ltspice_to_svg/context/memory.md

 - Removed the `no_symbol_text` option from the `convert_schematic` function in `src/ltspice_to_svg.py`
 - Removed the `test_ltspice_to_svg_no_symbol_text` test function from `tests/integration/test_ltspice_to_svg/test_ltspice_to_svg.py`
 - The symbol text rendering functionality will be refactored later
+- Successfully consolidated three flag definition JSON files into a single `flags.json` file
+- Removed unnecessary `LineDefinition` and `TextDefinition` classes from `flag_renderer.py`
+- Updated `flag_renderer.py` to directly use JSON data structure
+- All tests (7, 8) passing for ground flags and net labels
+- Need to improve text orientation handling in `render_io_pin` method

 ## Project Structure
 The project is organized into several key directories: